 Military Pensions and the 10-10 Test

-Under the Uniform Services Former Spouse Protection Act (USFSPA), South Carolina’s family courts can divide a military pension just like any other martial asset.
+Under the Uniform Services Former Spouse Protection Act (USFSPA), South Carolina’s family courts can divide a military pension just like any other marital asset.
 Although civilian employees typically can cash out early or borrow from their retirement plans, service members cannot receive military pension benefits until at least 20 years of service (Reservists or National Guard must acquire a certain amount of “points” to be eligible).
 When dividing a military pension, it is necessary to calculate the service member’s disposable retired pay which is the amount remaining after deducting the following items from the pension:

 - advanced pay;